-The process of withdrawing funds from your Merrill Lynch individual retirement account is simple, but there’s more to it than just making a request.
-In retirement or before, the withdrawal process is the same.
-However, the type of retirement account you have and when you make your withdrawal makes a big difference in how much you’ll have to pay to access your funds.
+Withdrawing funds from your Merrill Lynch individual retirement account is a simple six step process, but there's more to it than just making a request.
+The type of retirement account you have and when you make your withdrawal makes a big difference in how much you'll have to pay to access your funds.

 Provide Personal Information

-You must provide your personal information, including your name, date of birth, phone number and Merrill Lynch retirement account number.
+To start your withdrawal you'll need a One Time Distribution form from Merrill Lynch.
+You must fill it out with your personal information, including your name, date of birth, phone number and Merrill Lynch retirement account number.
 This information must be accurate to avoid delays in getting your funds.

 Provide a Reason